JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goFundamentals.md

 ### **6.3.
 Function Vs Method**

 A function is a block of code that performs a specific task whereas a method is a function that is associated with a type.
-We can create multiple methods of same name associated to different types but the function name must be different (see example of [7.2](#L783)).
+We can create multiple methods of the same name associated with different types but the function name must be different (see example of [7.2](https://blog.jankaritech.com/#/blog/Journey%20With%20Go%20-%20A%20Blog%20Series/Fundamentals%20of%20Go%20-%20FARMISS:~:text=than%20one%20interface.-,Examples%3A,-package%20main%0A%0Aimport)).

 Let's see the difference between a function and a method with the help of an example.